 Colombia Sol Naciente Sierra Nevada FTO $16 cherry, dark chocolate, caramel.
 Roast: medium.
 RCNY writes: "Sol Naciente was created in 2008 with the goal of uniting competing producers from the Sierra Nevada region.
 These producers come from two townships: Siberia and San Pedro which are located in the municipality of Ciénaga.
 The majority of these producers are recognized victims of armed conflict and they are in a program for land restitution.
 Now that they have regained their land, they decided to put it to good use and produce high quality organic coffee."
 Varietals: Castillo, Colombia, Típica, & Caturra, grown at 850-1500 masl.

-Peru La Florida FTO $16 almond, peanut, dark chocolate.
+Peru La Florida FTO $16 almond, dark chocolate.
 Roast: Vienna.
 Well-suited to all coffee-making methods.
 RCNY: "In 1965, a group of 100 small-scale coffee farmers from the Chanchamayo region came together to establish the La Florida Cooperative.
 Today, the coop has grown to over two thousand farmers who work together to improve the quality of coffee La Florida produces.
 The revenue from their Fair Trade sales has brought education, infrastructure, credit, and environmental consciousness to this rural area.
 The coop has established The Occupational Learning Center for Sustainable Agriculture, which offers training in environmentally-friendly farming techniques, as well as providing healthcare services in rural areas, technical assistance in crop diversification to create additional income, maintenance of five roads, portable water systems, schools, a bridge, a health clinic, and they have purchased machinery and land to assist with coffee production.
 In 2005, La Florida won 6th place in Peru’s National Quality Competition."
 Varietals: Bourbon, Catimor, Typica, Caturra and Pache.